Chad Stahelski's unrealized projects: Sandman Slim

 On February 12, 2018, Stahelski was attached to direct the feature film adaptation of Richard Kadrey Sandman Slim book series with Kerry Williamson writing the screenplay, Patrick Walmsley, Julie Yorn and John Lesher were producing through LBI Entertainment and Studio 8.

 Analog

-On May 22, 2018, Stahelski was set to direct and produce the feature film adaptation of Gerry Duggan and David O’Sullivan’s dystopian sci-fi comic book Analog with Ryan Condal writing the screenplay, David Leitch producing and Lionsgate Films distributing.
+On May 22, 2018, Stahelski was set to direct and produce the feature film adaptation of Gerry Duggan and David O'Sullivan's dystopian sci-fi comic book Analog with Ryan Condal writing the screenplay, David Leitch producing and Lionsgate Films distributing.

 2020s

 untitled car movie

 On March 3, 2020, Stahelski was planned to direct and produce a car movie with Andre Nemec and Josh Appelbaum attached to write the screenplay, Andrew Form & Brad Fuller were set to produce and Paramount Pictures distributing the film.

 American The Man from Nowhere remake

-On August 5, 2020, Stahelski was set to produce the American film adaptation of Lee Jeong-beom’s crime film The Man from Nowhere, with Derek Kolstad writing the screenplay, Jason Spitz & Alex Young producing through 87Eleven in collaboration with CJ E&M and New Line Cinema handling distribution.
+On August 5, 2020, Stahelski was set to produce the American film adaptation of Lee Jeong-beom’s crime film The Man from Nowhere, with Derek Kolstad writing the screenplay, Jason Spitz and Alex Young producing through 87Eleven in collaboration with CJ E&M and New Line Cinema handling distribution.